ec429/fc-aviation/README.md

 * There is no Harbour building, but its effect is permanently applied.
 * A city retains 30% of its foodbox when changing size (there is no Granary building).
-* You start the game as a Democracy.
+* You start the game as a Constitutional Monarchy.
 * The calendar advances by two months per turn (i.e. 6 turns per year).
-* Unhappiness from units in the field is only 1 under Democracy (and zero for other governments).
+* Unhappiness from units in the field is only 1 under governments that have it (Monarchy and Democracy).
 * Road bridges and railways are available from the start.
 So is Farmland, even though the building to enable its effect (Crop Dusting) requires the technology General Aviation.
 * Workers are called Seabees.
 Improvement build times are around 0.6 of classic (so, somewhere in between Workers and Engineers).
 Transform Terrain is unavailable.
 * Chance to steal tech on city conquest is 60%.